Jack of all Inverts

 Sexing

-Female moths are typically larger than males, and males are usually lighter in color
+Female moths are typically larger than males, and males are usually lighter in color.
+Male moths have an indentation on the front of the wing

 Pupae can be sexed near the tip of their abdomen by either a small slit (female) or a pair of rounded knobs (male)